-Waste generation per person across Redlands Coast has remained at 2018 levels, while the State Government and Council target for 2025 was for a 10% reduction (based on 2018 levels).
-These metrics suggest that further actions will be necessary and likely to achieve the targets.
+Overall MSW generation per person across Redlands Coast has increased by 6% above 2018 levels, while the State Government and Council target for 2025 was for a 10% reduction (based on 2018 levels).
+This increase is attributed to increasing capture of garden organic material and diversion out of landfill to recovery such as composting.